WORLDS ALIVE 2026

 by Floy Quintos

 The play portrays the disquieting power of the elite.
 A tense husband-vs-wife tête à tête ends the play, but never ends the story of power anytime, anyplace.
+We have selected a short excerpt.

 From Indonesia